Rising fuel prices in 2022

 In this article, we’re going to take a look at why this is happening, and explore what practical steps business owners can take to reduce costs faced for company vehicles.

-Why have fuel prices gone up in the UK?
+Why are fuel prices going up in the UK?

 What causes changes in the cost of fuel?